 - On a result of 0: A Class "A" Event occurs (regardless of the presence of an Event counter In the Node).
-Resolve the Event normally. - On a result of 1-5: The Squad proceeds directly to the Node without any hostile Event. - On a result of 6+: The move is very easy (you are using a shortcut or the area is strongly secured).
+Resolve the Event normally.
+This does not count as rolling for an event on a Node that does not have an Event counter. - On a result of 1-5: The Squad proceeds directly to the Node without any hostile Event. - On a result of 6+: The move is very easy (you are using a shortcut or the area is strongly secured).
 Move the time counter to the previous space of the Turn Record Track.

 Regardless of the result, move your Squad to the Resolved Node and mark your new position on the Mission Map.
-When you move to a Resolved Node there is no Event Check Phase (6.4) and hence you don't place an Event counter on a result of '0' nor you take in consideration any Event counter already present in the Node.
+If there is no Event counter, proceed to 6.4 and check for an Event.